-Through a glass ceiling
+Through the glass ceiling

 We offer all associates fair and equal opportunities to advance along the corporate ladder.
 Our associates are only judged by their attitude, performance, and dedication, and not by such factors as gender, race, and religion.
-We take pride in empowering all to reach their highest potential; we take earnest efforts to employ individuals from under-represented and marginalised groups.
+In fact, despite the hospitality industry's marked lack of female representation in higher management positions, several of our key resorts and destinations across the island are headed by women.